New Tango Students

 What kind of shoes should I wear?

-Tango has its own dance shoes, most of which are hand-made in Buenos Aires (and quite pricey).
+Tango has its own dance shoes, most of which are hand-made in Buenos Aires or Italy (and quite pricey).
+The brands we recommend are SUR, Bandolera/Tangolera and Regina.
 However, tango shoes are not required for classes.

 Here are our suggestions for footwear for beginners:

-- Ballroom/Salsa Heels: For following, they are fine if you want to practice with a heel but are not ideal.
+Ballroom/Salsa Heels: For following, they are fine if you want to practice with a heel but are not ideal.
 They are not made with the same structure or quality that tango shoes are made with.
 If you already own a pair and are comfortable in them, feel free to wear them.
-But I would not go out and buy a pair for this class.
+But we would not go out and buy a pair for class.

 If you would like a tango heel at around the same price as a ballroom/salsa heel, we suggest Maleva Tango Shoes.
 We suggest choosing a lower and thicker heel to start.